 CLICK HERE for Golden Week Testimonials

-Day 1: Friday – Depart USA to Florence, Italy Day 2: Saturday – Welcome to Your Golden Week Day 3: Sunday – Taste the Italian Riviera, in Portofino Day 4: Monday – Discover Extraordinary Cinque Terre Day 5: Tuesday – Experience Magical San Fruttuoso / Sunset in Camogli Day 6: Wednesday – Welcome to Florence, via Lucca Day 7: Thursday – Discover Florence and Its Treasures Day 8: Friday – Be a Florentine Artisan / Marvel at Masterpieces Day 9: Saturday – La Dolce Vita Day Day 10:Sunday – Arrivederci Florence
+Day 1: Friday – Depart USA to Genoa, Italy Day 2: Saturday – Welcome to Your Golden Week Day 3: Sunday – Taste the Italian Riviera, in Portofino Day 4: Monday – Discover Extraordinary Cinque Terre Day 5: Tuesday – Experience Magical San Fruttuoso / Sunset in Camogli Day 6: Wednesday – Welcome to Florence, via Lucca Day 7: Thursday – Discover Florence and Its Treasures Day 8: Friday – Be a Florentine Artisan / Marvel at Masterpieces Day 9: Saturday – La Dolce Vita Day Day 10:Sunday – Arrivederci Florence

 In Collaboration with Perillo Tours, America’s Leading Tour Operator to Italy for 70 years.